Tuesday, March 21, 2023

 Normally, when income increases and you live in subsidized housing, your rent will increase.
 However, if you participate in the FSS Program and your earned income increases, HACG will put a portion of your rent increase into an escrow savings account.

 You may participate in the FSS Program for up to 5 years.
 In some cases, FSS may extend the contract for 2 more years.
-You will graduate from FSS when you have achieved self-sufficiency - that means when you no longer need TANF.
+You will graduate from FSS when you have met all the obligations under the contract (employed, free of welfare (TANF) for the last 12 consecutive months, and all goals accomplished or 30% of monthly annual income is equal to or greater than fair market rent for unit entitled to).

-For more information and how to enroll, contact:
+For more information and how to enroll, please contact:

 Section 8 FSS Coordinator